danemadsen/Godot-4-Infinite-Procedural-Terrain/README.md

 # Godot-4-Infinite-Procedural-Terrain
-Using Godot 4 Alpha 11
+Using Godot 4 Beta 6

 Almost certainly not the best implementation and still quite buggy.
 Input appreciated